Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 • Towels

-• Two tubs or containers big enough to immerse your whole body or the affected area
+• Two tubs or containers that are big enough to immerse your whole body or the affected area

-Practices on the temperature to be used may vary.
-You can always ask your doctor or physical therapist what is best.
+The best temperature to use may vary and you can always ask your doctor or physical therapist what’s best.

 After your water tubs are ready, do the following: